5. Enrollment and Registration

 Readmitted students must meet the current norms of the department, and they must include a plan of study (including a timetable) to meet the program's current requirements as a part of their application.
 Additional conditions for readmission may be imposed by the dean in consultation with the department chairperson or program director and/or may follow from policies found elsewhere in this guidebook.

-If a student intends to use any courses, examinations, or requirements from her/his original matriculation as contribution toward these requirements, the time limits from their prior matriculation will apply (see §7.3- Time Limit on Completion of Degree).
+If a student intends to use any courses, examinations, or requirements from her/his/their original matriculation as contribution toward these requirements, the time limits from their prior matriculation will apply (see §7.3- Time Limit on Completion of Degree).
 If they are unable to fulfill the requirements for graduation within these original time limits, a request for an extension must be included at the time of reapplication for admission.

 5.2- Full-Time Status Certification